-- Adjustment to pre-tax earnings related to fair value and gains/losses on the sale of investment properties is to ensure the cash incentive is based on realized gains/losses on assets. - Opening equity adjustment to segment earnings establishes a minimum return on equity before the cash incentive begins to accrue. - Executive Factor is a percentage set annually by the Board for each Executive Officer.
+- Opening equity adjustment to segment earnings establishes a minimum return on equity before the cash incentive begins to accrue and is set by the Board annually depending on a number of factors. - Executive Factor is a percentage set annually by the Board for each Executive Officer.
 In determining the Executive Factor, the CGCC considers each Executive Officer's experience, responsibilities, individual performance, and market conditions.

 The percentage reduction of opening equity and the Executive Factor are set annually by the Board on the recommendation of the CGCC based on market conditions and corporate and individual performance.
-In 2018, the Executive Factor ranged from 0.40% to 1.00%.
+In 2019, the Executive Factor ranged from 0.40% to 1.00%.